 Another option will be for you to sell a property on Contract for Deed [This term is highlighted here, does it have some special reference?
-Yes, when something is underlined it should be connected to Sell on Contract for Deed and Sell Subject to Existing financing](there is no transfer deed tax when you do that) or sell it Subject To existing[Same as above.] financing and walk away with some cash.
+Yes, when something is underlined it should be connected to Sell on Contract for Deed and Sell Subject to Existing financing](the advantage here is that there is no transfer deed tax when you do that) or sell it Subject To existing[Same as above.] financing and walk away with some cash.

 Another option is Short sale.
-With Short sale when you have a purchase agreement and show that your property is worth less than you owe for it, we can negotiate with your lender to accept a smaller amount for the home than the existing loan balance.
-It’s a very time consuming process.
+Short sale is a special case when you have a purchase agreement and show that your property is worth less than you owe for it.
+Our firm can negotiate on your behalf with your lender to accept a smaller amount for the home than the existing loan balance.
+This specific procedure could be a very time consuming process.

 In some cases it might last from 6 months to 2 years and there are no guaranties that the Short sale will be approved.
 Additional information you need to know is that, when you Short sale the house, you damage your credit and will not be able to obtain financing for the next 3 years.

 For all of the above reasons and sample cases we demonstrated for your convenience, we recommend to sell a property on Contract for Deed or Subject to Existing loan balance.

 For more information or specifics to your particular situation, please contact us and we’ll be more than happy to help.